syseleven/grav-docs-syseleven-stack/pages/04.Reference/13.secrets/docs.en.md

 RSA               | `public_key`, `private_key`, and `private_key_passphrase`
 Certificate       | `certificate` and optionally `private_key`, `private_key_passphrase`, and `intermediates`

-## Secret consumers
+## Consumers

-Barbican can be used to persist a list of secret consumers for any given secret container.
-The secret consumer consists of a consumer name, a URL and a reference to the secret container.
+Barbican can be used to persist a list of consumers for any given container.
+The consumer consists of a consumer name, a URL and a reference to the container.

 ## Access control lists

-By default, secrets and secret containers are accessible for all users of a project (See the [identity and access reference guide](../01.identity-and-access/docs.en.md) for more information about users, groups and projects).
+By default, secrets and containers are accessible for all users of a project (See the [identity and access reference guide](../01.identity-and-access/docs.en.md) for more information about users, groups and projects).

 Using access control lists, you can reduce access to certain users or groups.